a man sitting on a curb

 • Aggressive behavior

-• Access to lethal means (i.e. firearms or drugs)
+• Access to lethal means (such as firearms or drugs)

 • Prolonged stress